hackfrag/Weasel/README.md

 Weasel - a command based websocket application framework on node.js
 ============================================

-Weasel provides a command based websocket application framework for rapid development.
+Weasel provides a command based websocket application framework for real-time applications like chats, games and other high performance server/client problems.

  - supports for a variety of transports (websockets, flashsockets, XHR Polling) with the help from socket.io-node.
  - simple command based communication between server and client.
- - ´javascript´ on server and client side
+ - javascript on server and client side
- - integrated document based database ´mongodb´ (soon!)
+ - integrated document based database mongodb

 Requirements
 ------------